Make an impact - Develop career skills - Flexible schedule

 Attend and participate in discussions and follow-up meetings for tutors as scheduled by the Learning Services Staff;

-Communicate student progress by completing academic update tutor reports on a weekly basis following each session;
+Communicate student progress by completing tutor summary reports at the end of each session;

 Participate as a member of the staff "Learning Community" by working to solve student problems and developing improved tutoring techniques;